pattonsgirl/CS4900-AppSoftwareDev/API/SystemSetup_JavaInstall.md

     > The JAVA_HOME environment variable should look similar to `JAVA_HOME=/usr/lib/jvm/java-17-openjdk-amd64`

+## VSCode configurations

+Extension list:
+- WSL (if you are running WSL)
+- Extension Pack for Java (relative to WSL if needed)

 ## *Recommended by Winsupply Magicians* Use Windows git credentials in WSL2

 > Kayleigh Duncan says this is weird magic.
 Just configure `git` in WSL+Ubuntu and authenticate to GitHub with SSH keys.